 • Lima beans (beneficially, these are among the highest sources of potassium)

 • Pine Nuts (I lost my voice one eating too many pine nuts, a sign of thyroid deficiency)

 • Cassava Root from which Tapioca is made, (the cyanogenic glycosides in Cassava can, in high doses, lead to cyanide poisoning and thyroid disturbances.)

 • Flax seed (contains cyanide which transforms into thiocyanate and competes for iodine receptors).

 Concentrated Sucrose, Glucose & Fructose Sugars place undue strains on the pancreas and adrenals due to their concentrated nature.
 High sugar levels in the blood wreck hormone havoc in several ways:

-Sugar concentrates deplete the mineral reserves used for sugar regulating purposes (due to excessive demands and low mineral presence or availability).
+Sugar concentrates deplete the mineral reserves used for sugar regulating purposes (due to excessive demands and low mineral presence or availability in our foods)

-Sugar concentrates include agave, all natural crystal sugars (including organic dried cane juice), maple syrup, stevia drops and white powder extracts, conventional sugars, and artificial sweeteners
+Sugar concentrates include agave, all natural crystal sugars (including organic dried cane juice and coconut sugar), maple syrup, stevia drops and white powder extracts (not the green powder leaf), conventional sugars, and artificial sweeteners

 Sugar excesses lead to pancreatic & adrenal exhaustion